Sen. Whitehouse: Dark Money Behind GOP Judges Is Now Behind Voter Suppression

-Category: World Politics Hits: 9Normally I resent finding out where my husbands are from other women, but since this time it was my boss who informed me Sheldon Whitehouse was on Lawrence O'Donnell's show, I'll let it slide.
+Category: World Politics Hits: 12Normally I resent finding out where my husbands are from other women, but since this time it was my boss who informed me Sheldon Whitehouse was on Lawrence O'Donnell's show, I'll let it slide.
 That's right, Sen. Whitehouse chairs a subcommittee of the Senate Judiciary Committee that deals with oversight of the federal courts, and now that the Democrats are in charge, he is taking full advantage of it.
 He held a hearing on Thursday aimed at pulling back the curtain on the role dark money has played in the placement of judges at all levels.
 "Courtrooms ought to be open places where you know who is present, not a place where powerful players can come masked behind front groups hiding both their own identity and their interconnections," Whitehouse said at the hearing.
 "The Supreme Court should not be a place that has a special interest-controlled fast lane bringing certain special interest-chosen cases before the court at high-speed, without the trappings of a real case or controversy," he insisted.

 Read more https://crooksandliars.com/2021/03/sheldon-whitehouse-lawrence-odonnell